-PHS1380 (1-3) 2 cr. hrs.
+PHS1380 (1 - 3) 2 cr. hrs.
 Qualitative Analysis (Spring)

 The study of the general theories for the qualitative separation and identification of metals.
 Students perform investigations in the laboratory which are pertinent to and coordinated with the lecture topics.
-The student many enroll separately from PHS1390.

-PHS1390 (3-3) 4 cr. hrs.
+PHS1390 (3 - 3) 4 cr. hrs.
 General Chemistry II (Spring)